getnikola/nikola/docs/manual.rst

 That should get you going.
 If you want to know more, this manual will always be here for you.

-DON'T READ THIS MANUAL.
+DON’T READ THIS MANUAL.
 IF YOU NEED TO READ IT I FAILED, JUST USE THE THING.

 On the other hand, if anything about Nikola is not as obvious as it should be, by all means tell me about it :-)